-Always use the screen for display when it is open.
+- Viewfinder Always use the viewfinder for display. - Screen Always use the screen for display when it is open.

 - You can also switch between viewfinder and screen display by pressing a button you have customized by assigning to switching.
-With this setting set to [AUTO1] or [AUTO2], the camera responds to the viewfinder sensor accordingly. - With [AUT01] set, the camera does not respond to the viewfinder sensor when the screen is open.
+With this setting set to [AUTO1] or [AUTO2], the camera responds to the viewfinder sensor accordingly. - With [AUTO1] set, the camera does not respond to the viewfinder sensor when the screen is open.

-1. Select [4: Screen brightness].
+Select [: Screen brightness].